• Skip to primary navigation

 First, preheat your oven to 350°F

-Then add almond flour, arrowroot, baking soda and salt to a large mixing bowl and mix well.
+Add the almond flour, arrowroot flour, baking powder and salt to a large mixing bowl and mix well.
 Next, pour in the water and stir until a thick batter forms.
+It should resemble a thick pancake-like batter.

 Almond Flour Flatbread Ingredients being mixed into a batter.

-Once you have a thick batter, spread it evenly on a parchment-lined baking sheet.
+Once a thick batter has formed, spread it evenly on a parchment-lined baking sheet so it is about ¼ of an inch thick.
 As you can see from my pictures, it doesn't have to be perfect!
+However, to prevent uneven cooking or sticking, make sure the middle is not thicker than the edges.
+I find a spatula works best to get an even spread.

 Flatbread batter spread roughly on a parchment lined baking sheet.

-Once you have spread your Flatbread batter evenly on your baking sheet, pop it into the oven and bake for twenty minutes or until the edges turn golden brown.
+Once you have spread your Flatbread batter evenly on your baking sheet, pop it into the oven and bake for 20 minutes or until the edges turn golden brown.

-Once your Flatbread is baked to your liking, remove it from the oven and allow it to cool before handling.
+Remove it from the oven and allow it to cool before cutting or handling.

-Once your flatbread has cooled for a few minutes, slice it into squares or strips.
-I find a pizza cutter works best.
-However, a good knife also works well.
+Once your flatbread has cooled, slice it into squares or strips.
+I find a pizza cutter works best, but a sharp steak knife or a bread knife will also work.

-Add your favourite toppings or serve with your favourite dips, spreads and soups.
+Add your favourite toppings or serve with your favourite dips, spreads or soup.

 A half-eaten piece of flatbread on a plate full of crumbs, a swirl of beetroot hummus and a butter knife.